Astraeven0502/cse15l-lab-reports/LabReport5/Labreport5.md

 **A post from a student**
 ---
-Everytime I run the testfilter1 it always give me wrong output but my testfilter2 is passed.
-It seem always ignore the first element.
+Every time I run testfilter1 it always gives me the wrong output but my testfilter2 is passed.
+It seems always ignore the first element.
 ![Image](StudentQuestion1.png)

 ![Image](StudentQuestion2.png)